MicrosoftDocs/visualstudio-docs/docs/ide/using-the-task-list.md

 By default, Visual Studio includes the following tokens: `HACK`, `TODO`, `UNDONE`, and `UnresolvedMergeConflict`.
 They are not case-sensitive.
 You can also create your own custom tokens.

 > [!NOTE]
-> Default tokens are available only for the C/C++, C#, and VB languages.
+> Default tokens are available only for the C/C++, C#, and Visual Basic languages.
 To create your own tokens for other programming languages, use the following steps.

 To create a custom token: